yaacov/kubectl-sql/README.md

 <p>

 kubectl-sql let you select Kubernetes resources based on the value of one or more resource fields, using human readable easy to use SQL like query language.
+It is also posible to find connected resources useing the `join` command.

 For other ways to select Kubernetes resources see [#Alternatives](https://github.com/yaacov/kubectl-sql#alternatives).